-The Human Genome Project was a major scientific enterprise to describe completely the genetic code of humans.
-(See [2] for an account of the mathematics involved.)
+The Human Genome Project, whose completion was announced in 2001, was a major scientific enterprise to describe completely the genetic code of humans.
+(See [2] for an account of the mathematics involved, and [28] for subsequent developments.)
 At Pinker's university (the Massachusetts Institute of Technology), the Whitehead Laboratory was engaged in this project.
 Its director, Eric Lander, rounds off this chapter and illustrates its themes.
-His doctoral thesis [21] was in combinatorics, involving a 'modern' subject (coding theory), links within combinatorics (codes and designs), and links to other parts of mathematics (lattices and local fields).
+His doctoral thesis [27] was in combinatorics, involving a 'modern' subject (coding theory), links within combinatorics (codes and designs), and links to other parts of mathematics (lattices and local fields).
 Furthermore, he is a fourth-generation academic descendant of Henry Whitehead.